-- Value chains (i.e., series of business process steps that follow each other in succession intended to result in value creation) for the organization. - Resources within those value chains. - Key inputs and outputs of the value chains. - Differentiators within an organization compared to peers. - Influential macroeconomic factors.
+- Series of business processes and steps that follow each other in succession intended to result in value creation for the organization. - Resources within value chains. - Key inputs and outputs of value chains. - Differentiators within an organization compared to peers, and - Influential macroeconomic factors that impact competitiveness and profitability.